DerH4NNES/spotify-karaoke/README.md

 Usage notes
 - Device selection: the device chooser shows available devices.
 Selecting a device will transfer playback without auto-starting it (the server calls the Spotify transfer API with play=false).
-- If the device shown is already the current device, clicking it once more will now still confirm the selection and continue the play flow (this behavior was adjusted in `src/components/DeviceSelector.tsx`).
+- If the device shown is already the current device, clicking it once more will still confirm the selection and continue the play flow (behavior implemented in `src/components/DeviceChooser.tsx`).
 - Play/Pause and seek buttons (+5s/-5s) are only visible when a track is loaded (to avoid confusing controls when nothing is playing).

 Keyboard shortcuts